gavinandresen/paymentrequest/spec.rst

 Certificates
 ============

 The default PKI system is X.509 certificates (the same system used to authenticate web servers).
-The format of pki_data when pki_type is "x509" is a protocol-buffer-encoded certificate chain [RFC5280]:
+The format of pki_data when pki_type is "x509+sha256" or "x509+sha1" is a protocol-buffer-encoded certificate chain [RFC5280]:

 ::